siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 </pre>
 You should have a directory with all the source files and the Atmel project files for both Studio4 and Studio6.
 Some of the project files are ignored by git so they don't cause havoc.
 You will need the AtmelStudio6 project files, which are `tinyg.atsln` and `tinyg.cproj`

-_Note that if you are installing under VMware and have your project files in a shared volume (//vmware-host/...) you may need to map a network drive so that the IDE (4 or 6) can see a windows path as opposed to a UNC path.
-You can tell by looking at the full filepath in the directory window to see if it starts with Z:\... or Y:\...
-If not then the IDE may not be able to compile._

 ### Setup AVRStudio4
 You can find AvrStudio 4.19 and the AVR toolchain you need here: http://www.atmel.com/tools/studioarchive.aspx